 Bilateral Carpal Tunnel Results in Workers' Compensation Total Disability

-A NJ Court of Appeals has affirmed a decision awarding total disability workers' compensation benefits to an injured worker who suffers from bilateral carpal tunnel injuries.
-The 61 year old punch press operator was deemed unable to work as a result of the repetitive motion injury.
+A New Jersey Court of Appeals upheld an award for total disability workers' compensation benefits.
+The injured worker suffered from bilateral carpal tunnel injuries.
+The 61-year-old punch press operator was deemed unable to work due to the repetitive motion injury.

-The Appellate Division approved the award which also include additional fee to be assessed against the employer for the injury to his hands.
-The injured worker is eligible to receive benefits for the his entire life.
+The Appellate Division approved the award, which included an additional fee to be assessed against the employer for the injury to his hands.
+The injured worker is eligible to receive benefits for his entire life.
 Rambough v.
 C.V.
 Hill Refrigeration, 2011 WL 1675195 (N.J.Super.
 A.D.)
 Decided May 5, 2011.
 Not reported in A.2d.

 Jon L. Gelman of Wayne, NJ, is the author of NJ Workers’ Compensation Law (Thomson-Reuters) and co-author of the national treatise Modern Workers’ Compensation Law (Thomson-Reuters).
-For over 4 decades, the Law Offices of Jon L. Gelman 1.973.696.7900 firstname.lastname@example.org have been representing injured workers and their families who have suffered occupational accidents and illnesses.
+For over 4 decades, the Law Offices of Jon L Gelman 1.973.696.7900 firstname.lastname@example.org have represented injured workers and their families who have suffered occupational accidents and illnesses.